mikrostew/recipes/markdown/oreo-cake.md

 * Let the cakes cool in the pan for 10 minutes or until the pan feels barely warm then turn out cakes onto a cooling rack.
 Place them into the freezer to flash chill, or wrap in plastic wrap and freeze for up to 1 week (this locks in the moisture).
 * Once cool, you can trim off the brown edges and domes of your cakes (optional) and frost as desired.
 I recommend doing a crumb coat, freezing the cake for 15 minutes, then doing a final coat.

-Buttercream
+Oreo Buttercream

+* Prepare a stand mixer with a whisk attachment.
+* Whisk butter until creamy.
+* Reduce speed to low and add powdered sugar 1 cup at a time until well blended, then increase speed to medium and beat for 3 minutes.
-* Beat the butter until light and fluffy.
-Add the confectioners' sugar and cream and mix.
+* Add vanilla, salt and 2 Tbsp cream and continue to whip on medium for 1 minute.
+* Heat leftover Oreo filling in microwave until melty, then add in while mixing.
+* Add more cream as needed until desired consistency is reached.
+* Whip until the frosting is smooth and silky.
-* Reserve about a cup of the buttercream for the white dollops.
-Which will be piped with an 869 tip.
+* Reserve any buttercream needed for white decorations.
 * Mix in the crushed Oreos into the large batch of buttercream.

 Ganache